-My wife thinks that it is good for us to fight in front of the kids, she says that it helps them to know that it's healthy and normal.
-I don't want them to worry about out our relationship, some of their friends have parents that are divorced.
+My wife thinks that it is good for us to fight in front of the kids, she says that it helps them to know that it’s healthy and normal.
+I don’t want them to worry about our relationship, some of their friends have parents that are divorced.
 Is it ok to have arguments in front of them?

 The answer depends a lot on what you argue about and how you argue.